True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Conclusions

 \section{Conclusions}

-Here we introduce the first DSR foundation architecture that achieves zero-shot reconstructions of novel DS, accurately reproducing their long-term statistics, just from a provided context signal without any retraining or fine-tuning.
-It hugely outperforms current TS foundation models like Chronos in terms of DSR quality, although much more lightweight with only a fraction (0.1\%) of the number of parameters.
+Here we introduce the first DSR foundation model that achieves zero-shot reconstructions of novel DS, accurately reproducing their long-term statistics, just from a provided context signal without any retraining or fine-tuning.
+It hugely outperforms current TS foundation models like Chronos or Panda in terms of DSR quality, although much more lightweight with only a fraction (0.1\%) of the number of parameters.
 Consequently, DynaMix features inference times about an order of magnitude faster than the closest competitor.
-Most surprisingly, it even outperforms current TS foundation models on empirical data of types it has -- in contrast to its competitors -- never seen in training, often producing also better short-term forecasts.
+Most surprisingly, it even outperforms current TS foundation models on empirical data of types it has -- in contrast to competitors -- never seen in training, often producing also better short-term forecasts.
 All of this is achieved with a fairly narrow training corpus consisting mainly of $3d$ synthetic data from chaotic systems, which suggests there may be considerable room for further improvement by extending DynaMix' training to include, e.g., various empirical time series.

 One important take-home from this work therefore is that foundation models built based on principles of DS theory may be able to profoundly improve performance of current zero-shot TS forecasters.
 Most (if not all) empirically observed time series come from some underlying DS, and acknowledging this fact in model training and construction may help to advance the field.
 Besides DynaMix' specific DSR architecture, control-theoretically motivated training techniques, and embedding principles, also the fact that it has seen many \textit{chaotic} systems in training may play a role.
-Most complex DS in nature \cite{buzsaki_rhythms_2006,tziperman-97,ecology1}, engineering \cite{strogatz2024nonlinear}, and society \cite{mandelbrot_misbehavior_2007, watts_collective_1998} are likely chaotic, featuring an infinite spectrum of potential temporal patterns (unstable periodic orbits; \cite{guckenheimer_nonlinear_1983}).
+Most complex DS in nature \cite{buzsaki_rhythms_2006,tziperman-97,ecology1}, engineering \cite{strogatz2024nonlinear}, and society \cite{mandelbrot_misbehavior_2007, watts_collective_1998} are likely chaotic.
+Moreover, many chaotic attractors, like the Lorenz-63, feature a skeleton of infinitely many (unstable) periodic orbits of all possible periods \cite{guckenheimer_nonlinear_1983}, thus \textit{inherently expressing a wide spectrum of temporal patterns}.